mkrumholz/enigma/README.md

 ### Version Control

-Overall, I was pleased with my git/GitHub workflow.
+Overall, I am pleased with my git/GitHub workflow.
 The project has 100+ commits over 9 pull requests.
 I used GitHub's project tracker to help organize chunks of effort into Issues and Milestones, which I completed in sequence.